-Trustees wish to balance the interests of present and future beneficiaries, and seek to grow or at least retain the capital value of the investments whilst allowing for payment of grants of up to £3M per year and meeting the running costs of the Trust.

-The Investment Policy of the Trust is to deliver a long-term total return, net of investment management costs, of 3.5% per annum in excess of inflation as measured by the CPI.
-Prior to February 2020 returns were measured against the RPI, with a target return of 3.75% plus RPI per annum.
-Performance is therefore reported against both under Investment Performance below.
+Trustees seek to balance the interests of present and future beneficiaries, and seek to grow or at least retain the capital value of the investments whilst allowing for payment of grants of up to £3M per year and meeting the running costs of the Trust.
+The Investment Policy of the Trust is to deliver a long-term total return, net of investment management costs, of 3.5% per annum in excess of inflation (as measured by the CPI) and the investment strategy implemented by the Trustees reflects this return objective.